-Part 1: Evaluating your corporate hotel program - how to determine the value
+Part 1: Evaluating the value of your corporate hotel program

-Creating a hotel program seems simple, right?
+Creating a corporate hotel program the deliever value seems simple, right?
 Well, what if we told you, according to STR, there are approximately 800 hotel chains representing more than 1,300 hotel brands worldwide?

 So, with so many hotels to choose from and more in the pipeline, it has never been more important to use the expertise of a travel management company to navigate this rapidly evolving sector to get the biggest bang for your buck and meet the diverse needs of your travelers.